ad-si/adriansieber-com/_drafts/2018-03-20_cli-ukulele-fingering-chart-in-haskell.md

 ```

 I added the type signature to make it clearer.
-Our ukulele is now a function which gets applied to a finger pattern
+Our ukulele is now an `Instrument`,
+aka a function which gets applied to a finger pattern
 and returns a played instrument.
 Makes sense, right?